{{ summaryHeading }}

 FAQ:

-Can average power be negative?
+Why can average power be negative?

-Why does changing the display unit not change the calculation?
+Why does changing time not change work?

 Glossary: